mesmacosta/datacatalog-util/README.md

 #### 1.3.1.
 Create a service account and grant it below roles

-- BigQuery Metadata Viewer
 - Data Catalog Admin
-- A custom role with `bigquery.datasets.updateTag` and `bigquery.tables.updateTag` permissions

 #### 1.3.2.
 Download a JSON key and save it as
 - `./credentials/datacatalog-util.json`